We are committed to becoming a more sustainable organisation and want sustainability to be more central to the way we

 - increase our resilience to a changing climate

 - continue to deliver high quality services to our community

 - ensure that all our work benefits society, the economy and the environment in the long-term.

 Some examples of our work and projects are set out below, with links to where you can find more information.

 We have invested in renewable energy projects both directly on our own buildings and in large scale solar farms and have supported our local schools to install solar panels and reduce their running costs.

 We have produced a joint Air quality plan in partnership with all district and borough councils across the county which highlights good practice and shows where we will deliver improvements.

 We recognise the importance of pollinating insects such as butterflies, bumblebees and beetles and have set out steps in a Pollinator Action Plan to ensure the habitat for these vital species can be protected and enhanced across our estate.

 We have been working to halve our carbon emissions for a number of years.
-During 2018/19 we achieved a 46% reduction against our 50% target.
+During 2018/19 we achieved a 46 per cent reduction against our 50 per cent target.
 However, we understand we need to do more and in April 2019 pledged to attempt to make West Sussex County Council carbon-neutral by 2030.